plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 The first hockey game is *World Ice Hockey*.
 Released in early 1991, **but only in Japan**, the game is made by Athena, a small japanese developer who overwhelmingly released games that only came out in Japan.
 Back in the early 90s, a large contingent of japanese companies only catered to their local market, with barely any of their games released outside the island nation.
 Even games that needed no translation, like *World Ice Hockey*, and could have been successful in North America, the home land of ice hockey.

 The game is an incredibly barebones top-down game.
 The ice is ginormous.
 You're supposed to be playing international hockey, which has a bigger rink but this is way too big.
 The characters are too small, skate super slowly, and the AI is not very competent.
 Perhaps me playing Canada against Japan had something to do with it.
 Except for the fact that japanese developers made these games, Japan has no reason to be in a ice hockey video game.
 The japanese national team can't even play competitively against teams from the Quebec semi-pro league.

+It's not a very good start.
+Japenese players who bought this game must have been disappointed.

 ## Blades of Steel